 This is an easily tuned equaliser, and has the advantage that the Q doesn't change as the frequency is varied.
 It's not as flexible as a state-variable approach, but is far more economical, needing only one opamp for each section.
-Three of these along with traditional Baxandall bass and treble controls makes a very flexible equaliser that would be ideally suited to general-purpose EQ tasks, but is especially suited to bass guitar.
+Three of these along with traditional Baxandall bass and treble controls makes a very flexible equaliser that would be ideally suited to general-purpose EQ tasks, but is especially suited to bass guitar and other instrument EQ.

 Noise is unlikely to be a problem provided low-noise opamps are used.
 The resistor values shown are deliberately somewhat lower than you might expect to ensure that thermal noise is minimised.
 The values are not critical though, and you can use higher value pots if you wish to use smaller value capacitors.
-I recommend NE5532 dual opamps for this project, but you can use others if you prefer.
+I recommend NE5532 dual opamps for this project, but you can use others that you may prefer (for example, the LM4562 is a particularly good part, but they are rather expensive).
 Note that if your favourite opamp is unable to drive low impedance loads, you may need to scale all resistances up by a factor of 2-10.
 Capacitors must then be scaled down by a factor of 2-10.
 So, 5.6k might become 10k and 100nF changed to 47nF (for example).
 Pots should also be 2-10 times greater value than shown.

-A follow-up article is planned that will cover what could be described as the 'ultimate' bass preamp.
-The general arrangement will be as described above - 3 parametric EQ sections plus bass & treble, along with the other functions that are needed by bass players.
+A follow-up article is available (See Project 152-1) that covers what could be described as the 'ultimate' bass preamp.
+The general arrangement is as described above - 3 parametric EQ sections plus bass & treble, along with the other functions that are needed by bass players.

 1 EDN edn.com Wien-Bridge Filters Enhance Tone Control, EDN Magazine (Frederic Boes, Belgium)